TariqAHassan/alsek/docs/guided_tour.md

 ## Brokers

-The `Broker` is responsible for adding and managing tasks on the backend.
+A message broker is responsible for adding and managing tasks on the backend.
-An Alsek broker provides the following core methods:
+In Alsek, brokers expose the following methods:

   * `sumbit()`: submit a message to a queue
   * `retry()`: retry a message on a queue